AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-010-mitchell.loureiro.md

 +++

-Description = "This week I interview Mitchell Loureiro, Head of PR and Marketing at SingularityNET, the decentralized marketplace for AI.
+Description = "This week I interview Mitchell Loureiro, Marketing Lead at SingularityNET, the decentralized marketplace for AI.
 By combining a protocol for inter-AI data and value transfer, SingularityNET makes a distributed AI economy possible.
 Backed by leading minds in AI like Dr. Ben Goertzel (creator of AGI) and the creators of Sophia the Robot, SingularityNET is here to lay the foundation of a decentralized machine to machine economy.
 You can learn more about the project at singularitynet.io.
 For comprehensive shownotes and links in the episode take a look below or click the episode title."

 aliases = ["/10"]